neruthes/Travel-Summary/README.md

 $ trsu summary.txt
 ```

 ... to generate the HTML version of the plan.
-The print preview panel should appear automatically.

 ## Copyright